(Update: see Blue Line for the Garfield Park Branch replacement in the Eisenhower expressway. A virily.com posting)

 In case you thought I forgot that this posting was about a bridge, let's take a closer look at the Paulina Connector bullet item.
 First of all, one reason for including the 1938 map was to show that Lake and the Met were competitors for west side traffic in the 1800s.
 But after the CTA got control of all of the lines, they used the Lake Line to carry the Douglas Park (Pink Line) traffic into the loop.
 So the north/south segment of the Logan Branch south of the Lake Line is back in revenue service.
 The north segment, between the Lake Line and where the Logan Branch switched to the subway is abandoned.
 All of that abandoned segment has been removed except for this bridge.
 The reason the bridge is retained is that C&NW had hung signals on it while it was still in service.
 So the bridge now might be the world's largest signal bridge (Birds-Eye View, Street View)

 Chad Brown posted three photos of the abandoned bridge.
 You will have to follow the link because at least one of them is copyrighted.
-But some of the comments are of interest.
+Some of the comments are of interest.